charlesfrye/charlesfrye.github.io/_posts/2016-03-29-info-theory-surprise-entropy.md

-Information theory provides a set of mathematical ideas and tools for describing uncertainty about the state of a random variable that are complementary to the more common notions and methods of probability.
+Information theory provides a set of mathematical ideas and tools for describing uncertainty about the state of a random variable that are complementary to standard methods from probability theory.

-Information theory is more useful than orthodox probability in the cases of telecommunications and model comparison, which just so happen to be major functions of the nervous system!
+Information theory is more useful than standard probability in the cases of telecommunications and model comparison, which just so happen to be major functions of the nervous system!